Households with more than 5 people may book more than 1 table in F&B outlets; more exercise classes in open spaces

 SINGAPORE: Households with more than five people who would like to dine out may book more than one table, said co-chair of the COVID-19 multi-ministry taskforce Lawrence Wong on Friday (Aug 21).

-They should, however, limit interaction between tables, said the Ministry of Health (MOH).
+However, they should limit interaction between tables, said the Ministry of Health (MOH) in a press release.

 Members of the public should refrain from booking multiple tables for large gatherings in F&B outlets, and operators at these places should not accept such reservations, said Mr Wong, who is also the Minister for Education.